ClaireMKing/Final-Project-BTNY6020-2025/README.md

 ## Contact

-For questions or collaboration, reach out to Claire King at cmk323@cornell.edu.
+For questions, please reach out to Claire King at cmk323@cornell.edu.